git-for-windows/git-for-windows.github.io/Install-inside-MSYS2-proper.md

-**This guide will install 64-bit version of git-for windows inside your msys2.
-The "git" commands only works on 64-bit msys2 shell.**
+**This guide assumes that you want the 64-bit version of Git for Windows.
+To install the 32-bit version, replace the `x86_64` infix by `i686` in every command included in this document.**

 Git for Windows being based on `MSYS2`, it's possible to install the `git` package into an existing `MSYS2` installation.
 That means that if you are already using `MSYS2` on your computer, you can use Git for Windows without running the full installer or using the portable version.